 As our work progresses with this project, and as resources are identified and developed, we will update the contents of this page.
 Please check back regularly for updates.

-VCU-ACE recognizes the need of students with ASD in the area of communication and has developed resources to support educators in identifying communication needs, teaching communication for students with ASD, and supporting students in this area throughout their educational career.
-Website pages have been developed that can be used as a gateway for educators to information on evidence-based practices, information about communication including the functions and modes, different screeners for students with ASD, and many other resources.
+We recognize the critical need of students with ASD in the area of communication and have developed resources to support educational team members in identifying communication needs, teaching communication to students with ASD, and supporting students in this area throughout their educational career.
+Communication Guidelines and Resources have been developed to provide educators information on functions of communication, modes of communication, assessment tools, evidence-based practices, and many other resources.

 Guides and Factsheets